 In a dog, merle alleles will lead to beautiful and interesting variations due to breeding that is a result of having one parent that has the merle gene.
 This type of patterning in some breeds is a distinguishing trait and is found in Dachshunds, Australian Shepherds, Border Collies, and Great Danes.
 In fact, it’s the merle gene that plays a vital role when we see the harlequin coat in a Great Dane.

 Why are merle dogs expensive?

+Other reasons that Merle French Bulldogs have such a high price will depend on the breeder.
 The price can also depend on the dog’s coloring.
 A Merle French bulldog comes in different colors like blue, black, and lilac, but it’s the lilac coloring that is the rarest and will cost the most.

-How do I know if my dog is merle?
+How do I know if my dog is Merle?

 The merle coloring on a dog is not always apparent, and the dog’s color isn’t always enough to determine if he is displaying the merle gene or not.
 This is due to some dogs just having darker coloring than others.
 From my experience, the best way to is to consult with a veterinarian or use a dog DNA test kit that can make a definite determination.
 Note that there is a phantom merle or a cryptic merle dog which means that it carries the merle gene but still has a solid coat.